 Author's Thought and Appeal to Audience

-“Mutual Funds are subject to market risks”, as we all know.
+"Mutual Funds are subject to market risks", as we all know.
 I appeal to the audience: I have thoroughly researched and provided this valuable content for your benefit.
-However, before investing, please carefully read all company policies and mutual fund information from their official websites such as-
+However, before investing, please carefully read all company policies and mutual fund information from their official websites.

 For businesses looking to build trust and credibility in the financial sector, consider exploring JustDial alternatives and IndiaMART alternatives for listing your financial services.